timoles/bachelor-arbeit/README.md

 * Grafik welche darstellt wie die config erstellt wird (mit padding und so) siehe config.h

+* what happens if response/request body is extremely big? (e.g big ls or upload of file)(maybe a lua nginx problem there)

+* Carefull in regex, buffer can have random characters which are catched by regex

+* test if all extensions are loadable

 # Bisherige Schritte

 1. Basic functionality Extension zum laufen gebracht